 Also often people are asked to work during on a public holiday and then take a day off at another time, this is really uncommon but perfectly legal (although not nice).
 Public Holidays are a requirement for government and public buildings, however private businesses are not bound to follow or observe them.
 May 4th is a sandwich day and so might be off for some and on for others.

 Be warned that traveling the day before, on or the after day after a public holiday can be very busy and traffic jams fully booked buses, trains and even planes are common.
 Therefore book in advance to avoid disappointment.

 One positive is that most shops, stores, restaurants, bars etc all open on public holidays in Korea and buses and subways operate on a similar schedule to a Sunday (although as already stated they can be very busy).

-In regards to the 2017 South Korean Election Day (Date TBC), public schools, government offices, banks etc will all be closed.
+In regards to the 2017 South Korean Election Day (May 9th 2017), public schools, government offices, banks etc will all be closed.
 Other services a business will be open but maybe with reduced hours.
 Employees should be given time in order to vote, however the businesses aren’t required to close for the whole day.
 This could change depending other factors.

 2017 Year of the Fire Rooster

 Some spicy chicken should be on the 2017 Menu’s.